Stephen King Allows Remedy To Use Quote For Free - Alan Wake 2 - Breaking Latest News

 This was revealed in an interview with Eurogamer, where Remedy boss Sam Lake revealed:

-“Creating the original Alan Wake, I really, really wanted a word from him to start it.
+“Creating the original Alan Wake, I was really, really desperate for his offer to start it.
 From what I understand, he wanted $1 for us to get the rights to use it.[它]Very generous.

 A really nice addition.
 Whether there will be some King-related content in Alan Wake 2 remains to be seen.
-Alan Wake 2 launches October 18 on PC, PlayStation 5, and Xbox Series S/X.
+Alan Wake 2 launches October 17 for PC, PlayStation 5, and Xbox Series S/X.